 This School Competition aims to raise awareness among school‐aged populations (3 age groups) across Europe.
 Schools offer unique settings to promote vaccine uptake while reaching out to parents.
 In addition, games provide a unique way to engage and motivate young individuals, enabling them to gain knowledge and understand the evidence.
-The competition encourages students to work in groups of 3 to create Public Service Announcements targeting their own age group.
-Shortlisted posters and videos will be disseminated during the EU Immunization Week end of April.
+The competition encourages students to work in groups to create Public Service Announcements targeting their own age group.
+Shortlisted posters and videos are disseminated during the EU Immunization Week end of April.

 Each age category will have two winning groups: one for the best poster, one for the best video.
 All three students in each group will win a prize.
 In addition, if a teacher is responsible for their entering the competition, one teacher per age group and per category will win a 200€ voucher to buy something for the classroom or to organise a class activity.

 Mini Heros Category (7-10yrs) – Junior Category (11-14yrs) – Senior Category (15-18yrs)

 Each student in the winning teams would be able to select one of the following prizes:

 Microgrants for Projects

 For the winning groups who wish to launch their campaign, microgrants will be available on application.

 All entries will be judged on the following criteria:

 ECL is a partner in the 3-year EU Joint Action on Vaccinations launched in late 2018.
 Led by France, this is part of EU efforts to improve immunisation and vaccination coverage in Europe.
 The Joint Action aims to strengthen the European cooperation in and to develop practical tools for the use of health authorities and healthcare professionals in different countries to enhance vaccination coverage.